magodo/terraform-provider-restful/docs/resources/resource.md

 ### Optional

+- `base_url` (String) The base URL of the API for this resource.
+If defined, overrides the provider's base_url.
 - `check_existance` (Boolean) Whether to check resource already existed?
 Defaults to `false`.
 - `create_header` (Map of String) The header parameters that are applied to each create request.
 This overrides the `header` set in the resource block.
 - `create_method` (String) The method used to create the resource.
 Possible values are `PUT`, `POST` and `PATCH`.
 This overrides the `create_method` set in the provider block (defaults to POST).